Family Friendly Itinerary in Japan for 10 Days

 • Day 2: Enjoy Tokyo

-– Shibuya crossing, Harajuku Pop culture town, Ueno park, Akihabara, etc
+– Shibuya Crossing, Harajuku Pop culture town, Ueno Park, Akihabara, etc

 • Day 3: Make a day trip to somewhere close to Tokyo

-– e.g. Tokyo Disneyland or Disneysea, Mt.
+– e.g. Tokyo Disneyland or DisneySea, Mt.
 Fuji, Snow Monkey Park, etc.

 • Day 4: Free time in Tokyo

-– e.g. Shopping, day trip, special activity
+– e.g. Shopping, day trips, other activities

 – Maiko town and Kiyomizu temple

-– Arashiyama Bamboo Forest, Golden pavilion, etc
+– Arashiyama Bamboo Forest, Golden Pavilion, etc

 • Day 7: Free time in Kyoto

-– e.g. Shopping, temple hopping, special activities
+– e.g. Shopping, temple hopping, and other activities

 • Day 8: Day trip to Nara and Osaka